 If you're going for a countryside-inspired kitchen, you'll be steering clear of pared-down, monochrome palettes.
 That's not to say this look is clashing and chaotic, however - while it's true that cottagecore is a style that embraces colour, shades tend to be muted rather than bright.
 There's no neon here!
 If you are wary of making a small space look even smaller or more cluttered, stick to a few warm-toned neutrals and earthy hues, and bring in smaller flashes of pattern and colour elsewhere.

-But if you love colour, consider choosing new doors in a pretty pastel shade like pink or pale blue.
+But if you love colour, consider choosing new doors in a pretty pastel shade like sage green or pale blue.

 Cottagecore makes a feature of the things you use every day.
 Use open shelving to display your favourite crockery and cookware.
 It's even better if not everything matches - you want it to look like you've inherited a collection of mismatched pieces from your grandmother!
 Charity shops and sites like eBay are great for finding pretty chinaware at bargain prices.
 Elsewhere in your kitchen, scatter small potted plants to bring some greenery into the room.
 And why not treat yourself to a tablecloth and some cushions for your dining chairs?